sky-cake/ayase-quart/README.md

 ## Neofuuka

-Neofuuka is a good choice if you can't compile Hayden, or don't need Hayden's ultra low memory consumption, but note that you need to use this [Neofuuka fork](https://github.com/sky-cake/neofuuka-scraper) if you want to filter threads since it's not supported in the original verion.
+[Neofuuka](https://github.com/bibanon/neofuuka-scraper) is a good choice if you can't compile Hayden, or don't need Hayden's ultra low memory consumption, but note that you need to use this [Neofuuka fork](https://github.com/sky-cake/neofuuka-scraper) if you want to filter threads since it's not supported in the original version.
 On the other hand, Hayden supports filtering threads out-of-the-box.

 To expedite schema creation, I have created `./utils/init_database.py` which will create the database specified in `configs.py` with all the necessary tables, triggers, and indexes.
 Again, Hayden does this out-of-the-box.

 ## Hayden

-Setting up the Hayden Scraper on a Linux Server:
+Setting up the [Hayden Scraper](https://github.com/bbepis/Hayden) on a Linux Server:

 1. Build Hayden on Windows by double clicking `Hayden-master/build.cmd`.
 This will create a `build-output` folder with zipped builds.
 2. Place the linux build on your server.